 For more detailed information regarding our tracks, please visit chla.org/Impact

 Interns have two weeks of dedicated cardiology experience.
-One week is spent in outpatient Cardiology clinics at CHLA, the other week in private Cardiologists' offices learning pathophysiology and medical management of pediatric cardiac conditions.
-Both weeks are call-free and without weekend responsibilities (although you may be on jeopardy call).
+One week is spent in outpatient Cardiology clinics at CHLA, the other week in Private Cardiologists' offices learning pathophysiology and medical management of pediatric cardiac conditions.
+Both weeks are free of scheduled call, although you may be on jeopardy call.

-One block of internship is spent in the Children's Hospital Emergency Department (ED).
-The Children's Hospital ED is a designated Level I Trauma Center and Pediatric Critical Care Center, and therefore cares for a variety of both medical and surgical pediatric problems.
-It is divided into two areas, which include acute/trauma care and a walk-in clinic.
+One block of the intern year is spent in the Children's Hospital Emergency Department (ED).
+The Children's Hospital ED is a designated Level I Trauma Center and Pediatric Critical Care Center.
+It is divided into an acute/trauma care area and a walk-in clinic.
 Interns are assigned primarily to the Acute Care area, although they are invited to participate in traumas and in the walk-in clinic as well.
-There is a series of lectures given by the fellows and attendings during the month.
-ED shifts are 10 hours long and there are eight days off during the rotation.
+The ED fellows and attendings provide a series of lectures during the month.
+ED shifts are 10 hours long and there are 8 days off during the rotation.
 There is also the opportunity to go out on transports during the ED block.

 Every intern spends four weeks in the Newborn Nursery & NICU at the Hollywood Presbyterian Medical Center examining healthy newborns and treating common problems in the neonate, as well as learning how to resuscitate newborns and treat common neonatal illnesses requiring ICU care.
-Two additional weeks of Newborn Nursery experience occurs at Kaiser Permanente Medical Center.
-There is no overnight call at Hollywood Presbyterian or at Kaiser Permanente as an intern.
+Two additional weeks occur at Kaiser Permanente Medical Center.
+There is no overnight call at Hollywood Presbyterian nor at Kaiser Permanente as an intern.

 The General Pediatric Service (GPS) houses weekly continuity clinics in which residents build and follow a panel of patients for general ambulatory pediatric care.
 Each resident has clinic one half day per week, typically between the hours of 1 p.m.- 5:30 p.m.
 New patient appointments are one hour long, and 30-40 minutes are provided for follow-up and well child care visits.
 Residents learn to provide comprehensive well child care for healthy children from infancy to adolescence, as well as how to care for children with special health care needs.
 In addition, residents see patients with common acute ambulatory issues and complaints.

-Teaching in continuity clinic is provided by board certified general pediatric faculty, and occurs through both individual patient case discussions and formal didactics.
-Our “Topic of the Week” encourages housestaff to read independently about general pediatric topics which are then reinforced with focused teaching from the faculty.
-Once per month a senior resident leads a case-based discussion of an ambulatory topic of his/her choice, taken from their patient panel.
-The faculty and chief residents provide lectures on additional topics chosen from the general pediatric ambulatory curriculum two times per month.
+Teaching in continuity clinic is provided by board certified general pediatric faculty and developmental-behavioral faculty, and occurs through both individual patient case discussions and formal didactics.
+Residents and faculty lead teaching on a variety of ambulatory topics based on the Yale curriculum during the continuity clinic educational series.
 The clinic is staffed by a full complement of personnel who work together to ensure family centered care.
-In addition to the physicians, there are clerical support staff, nursing staff, nursing case managers, a social worker, a dietician, a child psychologist, and Spanish language interpreters.
-Residents learn to apply a multidisciplinary team approach to patient care where appropriate.
+In addition to the physicians, there are clerical support staff, nursing staff, nursing case managers, social workers, a child psychologist, dieticians, a lactation consultant, and Spanish language interpreters.
+Residents learn to apply a multidisciplinary team approach to patient care.

 During the second and third year, residents develop their telephone triage skills by answering after-hours patient phone calls under the supervision of a faculty member.

-Each resident is paired with a GPS faculty advisor for their three years of training here at Children's Hospital.
-Advisors serve as resources for the residents, and are also responsible for reviewing feedback on the residents' performance in the ambulatory setting.
-Advisors and residents are expected to meet at least twice per year to review progress in continuity clinic and set goals for continued improvement.
+Each resident is paired with a GPS faculty coach for their three years of training here at Children's Hospital.
+Coaches serve as resources for the residents, and are also responsible for reviewing feedback on the residents' performance in the ambulatory setting.
+Coaches and residents are expected to meet at least twice per year to review progress in continuity clinic and set goals for continued improvement.

-The intern 4-week elective block is a call-free rotation allowing housestaff to explore subspecialty interests, research opportunities, and/or general pediatric community based experiences.
-All medical and surgical subspecialties are represented and provide electives for interns.
-Housestaff can also choose to do elective rotations at a nearby hospital or office.
-Interns also have a two-week selective rotation, where they may rotate through an outpatient subspecialty clinic such as Pulmonology, Gastroenterology, Neurology, Medical Genetics, Neurology, etc. Both these experiences are call- and weekend-free rotations.
+The intern 4-week elective block is a call-free rotation which allows housestaff to explore subspecialty interests, research opportunities, and/or community based experiences.
+All medical and surgical subspecialties are available electives for interns.
+Housestaff may also choose to do elective rotations at an offsite hospital or office.
+Interns also have a two-week selective rotation during which they may rotate through an outpatient subspecialty clinic.
+Both are call and weekend free rotations.